Git-SXQ6/R-Projects/README.md

 # R-Projects
-this repository consists of my R projects while during data analysis with the following Programmes:
+This repository consists of my R projects while during data analysis with the following programmes:

 ## PACT-DS
 ### Excel data collection